akaj-team/draft-kt-conventions/OOPConventions/OOPConventions_part2_v1.0.1.md

 }
 ~~~

-- When you want to use components in Companion object, you should call directly.
+- When you want to use components in companion object, you should call directly.

 **Recommended**